liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 Sometimes we weren't using `permit_params`, but using this helper was a big step in allowing us to refactor everything nicely and make our controllers super clear.
 This is yet another place where Active Admin and Inherited Resources are heavily intertwined.

-We also had to keep in mind that `build_new_resource` is used both for the `new` and the `create` action, so we need to be able handle a case where params are present, and where they are not.
+We also had to keep in mind that `build_new_resource` is used both for the `new` and the `create` action, so we need to be able to handle cases where params are present, and where they are not.

 We also spent some time looking at Inherited Resource's `resource_params` method, which returns the permitted parameters in an array.
 For example: